learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 1. **Operators**: `+`, `!`, `<=`, etc.
 2. **Reserved words**: `function`, `for`, `debugger`, etc.

 Every piece of data falls into one of JavaScript's seven data types: numbers, strings, booleans, symbols, objects, `null`, and `undefined`.

 ## Basic Type Checking Using the `typeof` Operator

 Throughout this lesson, we'll use the `typeof` operator to give us an idea of what data types we're dealing with. `typeof` accepts one argument, the piece of data that we'd like to know the _type of_.

-> **CAREFUL** `typeof` is an operator, just like `+` or `!`.
+> **NOTE** `typeof` is an operator, just like `+` or `!`.
 We get used to operators being only one character, but JavaScript (and many other languages) have operators with **_more than one_** character.
-As such, **we don't need parentheses with `typeof`**.
+Because it's an operator, **we don't need parentheses with `typeof`**.
 That said, JavaScript also supports `()` after `typeof`, but it's commonly not done.

 ## Identify JavaScript's Seven Basic Data Types

 ### Numbers

 Some programming languages divide numbers up into integers, decimals, doubles, floats, and so on.
 They do this so that they can have higher _precision_ in their calculations.
 In a banking application or airplane wing engineering application we want our interest rate or the curve of the wing to be **_as accurate as possible_**.
 For good reason: we want to make sure we get paid or have a safe plane!
 When JavaScript was created, this level of precision was not thought to be a thing that would be needed, so JavaScript only has a single, all-encompassing number type:

 ```js
 typeof 42;